cutie-shell/droidian/README.md

 ## Finalizing installation

 Now, you have to reboot the device.
-It should boot to phosh (a graphical user interface used by Droidian) after rebooting once more automatically.
-When the device has booted, you can unlock the device with the default passcode `1234`.
+It should boot to Cutie after rebooting once more automatically.

 ## Troubleshooting